xyproto/algernon/README.md

 // For a given element id (for instance a user id), set a key
 // (for instance "password") and a value.
-// Returns true if it worked out. hash:set(string, string, string) -> bool
+// Returns true if successful. hash:set(string, string, string) -> bool

 // For a given element id (for instance a user id), and a key